magnusdv/dvir/README.md

 ### Calculation

-The required code for items 1) and 2) above are simply
+The code and output below address the goals formulated in items 1 and 2:

 ``` r
 jointRes = jointDVI(pm, am, missing, verbose = FALSE)